 Delayed Transaction: This option allows the chipset to use its embedded 32-bit posted write buffer to support delay transactions cycles.
+The default is Disabled.

 Enabled: Select enabled to support PCI 2.1 specification.
 Disabled: Disabled.

 AGP Aperture Size: The amount of system memory that the AGP card is allowed to share.